ysfaran/react-fluent-form/docs/API.md

 Contains information about the touched state of each field.
 Initial value is `{}`.
-Usually field are touched once `onBlur` event was triggered for the field.
+Usually fields are touched once `onBlur` event was triggered for the field.
 This can help to trigger validations depended on the specified validation trigger.

 Possible values for each field: